captainWaheed/Hacktoberfest22_IEEE/README.md

 ## Authors 🫡

 Hi!
 I am Abdul Waheed, a software engineer and web developer with expertise in ReactJs and Frontend.
-I am currently in 2nd year of my Software Engineering degree and like making .
+I am currently in 2nd year of my Software Engineering degree.

 Below are my social media links:-